brunoroque06/brunoroque06.github.io/_pages/software-architecture.md

 ## Validation

-- Fitness functions should be used: any tool that helps assess some architectural characteristic qualifies as a fitness function.
+- Fitness functions should be used: any tool that helps assessing some architectural characteristic qualifies as a fitness function.
-- Some benefits of fitness functions:
+- Benefits of fitness functions:
   1. Provide quantifiable results;
-  2. Capturing all concerns as fitness functions creates a consistent enforcement mechanism;
+  2. Capturing every concern as fitness functions creates a consistent enforcement mechanism;
   3. Having a list of fitness functions allows developers to most easily design deployment pipelines;
 - Once fitness functions have been defined, architects must ensure that they are evaluated in a timely manner.
 A deployment pipeline is often used to evaluate tasks like this.
 Using a deployment pipeline, architects can define which, when, and how often fitness functions execute.